scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[48:46]** For Thou didst of old command the dust to produce Adam, and Thou knowest the number of those who are born from him, and how far they have sinned before Thee, who have existed and not confessed Thee as their Creator.

-**[48:47]** And as regards all these their end shall convict them, and Thy law which they have transgressed shall requite them on Thy day.
+**[48:47]** And as regards all these their end will convict them, and Thy law which they have transgressed shall requite them on Thy day.

 [**[48:48]** But now let us dismiss the wicked and enquire about the righteous.